raspberrypilearning/save-the-shark/en/step_1.md

 ---

 + How to use random numbers to change costumes
-+ How to generate annd delete clones
++ How to generate and delete clones
-+ How to use random numbers to alter the behavior of clones
++ How to use random numbers to alter the behaviour of clones

 --- /collapse ---